Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 - **Code MUST use 4 spaces for indenting, not tabs.**

-- There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.
+- There MUST NOT be a hard limit on line length; the soft limit MUST be 140 characters; lines SHOULD be 140 characters or less.

 - There MUST be one blank line after the `namespace` declaration, and there MUST be one blank line after the block of `use` declarations.

 - Opening braces for classes MUST go on the next line, and closing braces MUST go on the next line after the body.

-- Opening braces for methods MUST go on the next line, and closing braces MUST go on the next line after the body.

 - Visibility MUST be declared on all properties and methods; `abstract` and